puppeteer/puppeteer/docs/api/puppeteer.page.md

 This method runs `document.querySelector` within the page and passes the result as the first argument to the `pageFunction`.

+**Remarks:**

+If no element is found matching `selector`, the method will throw an error.

+If `pageFunction` returns a promise `$eval` will wait for the promise to resolve and then return its value.

 </td></tr>
 <tr><td>